 Sometimes known as annuity or capital protection, value protection is an option that returns a lump sum if the policy holder dies without having received the full value of their pension fund.
 This gives your client the ability to protect up to 100% of their original pension fund used to purchase the retirement income.

-The gross income paid to date, plus any tax due, will be deducted from the final lump sum that the beneficiary receives.
+The gross income paid to date will be deducted from the final lump sum that the beneficiary receives.

 These lump sums will be tax-free if your client dies before their 75th birthday.
 If the death occurs after age 75, a one-off tax charge is then applied by Her Majesty's Revenue and Customs (HMRC).
 From the 2016/17 tax year, this tax charge is based on the income tax rate of the beneficiary.